wordsum/For_The_Small_Shield/README.md

 For The Small Shield is a story written by Kalab J. Oster&trade; that needs editing either by humans or A.I..

 It took over five years to write.
-A few chapters have been edited enough not be bad, but most have not.
-Kalab J. Oster&trade; just wrote as the story came to mind and it became an obsession.
+A few chapters have been edited enough to not be bad, but most have not.

-It has not been edited and the creation itself taught a narrative style and writing to Kalab J. Oster&trade;.

 Given the lack of editing, it is fair to write that words...

  1 - 400,000 are very bad

  400,0001 to 800,000 are bad

  800,0001 to 1,130,000 are almost not bad.

-For The Small Shield has been open sourced and free to use given you give credit Kalab J. Oster&trade; for story origin and credit for yourself for any edits made.
+Kalab J. Oster&trade; realizes he has too many other stories written to edit and too many other thoughts to write to ever be able to edit the words of this story even though he wants it to be a book.

 ### Contributing

+For The Small Shield has been open sourced and free to read, write, edit or publish if you abide by the Open Story License defined below.

 If you wish to edit and write For The Small Shield simply branch, edit or write then submit a pull request.